 Instructions

-- Preheat the oven to 350°F. Lightly grease a 9 inch by 5 inch loaf pan.
+- Prep pan and oven.
+Position a rack in the center of your oven and preheat the oven to 350°F. Lightly grease a 9 inch by 5 inch loaf pan.
+I like to line mine with parchment paper as well and grease lightly again.

-- In a large bowl, beat together the oil, sugars, eggs, pumpkin, and water.
+- Combine wet ingredients.
+In a second mixing bowl, whisk together the oil, sugars, eggs, vanilla, pumpkin, and water.

-- Bake the bread for 60 to 80 minutes, or until a cake tester or toothpick inserted in the center of the loaf comes out clean; and that same tester inserted about 1/2" into the top of the loaf doesn't encounter any totally unbaked batter.
-Mine was perfect at 60 minutes, so begin checking your bread at 60 minutes.
+- Bake the bread.
+Bake the bread for 60-70 minutes, or until a cake tester or toothpick inserted in the center of the loaf comes out clean; and that same tester inserted about 1/2" into the top of the loaf doesn't encounter any totally unbaked batter.
+Avoid the cream cheese filling layer.
+You should see moist crumbs, not raw batter.
+Mine was perfect at 60 minutes, so begin checking your bread at 60 minutes, but every oven is different so you may need additional time.

-- Remove the bread from the oven, and cool it on a rack.
-When it's completely cool, wrap it well in plastic wrap, and store it overnight before serving.
+- Cool the bread.
+Remove the bread from the oven, and cool it on a rack in the pan for 10 minutes.
+Remove from the pan and continue to cool.
+When it's completely cool, wrap it well in plastic wrap, and store it overnight before serving for best texture.

 Notes